-- Not have a conviction for a felony unless civil rights have been restored, or a conviction of a lesser offense involving moral turpitude or of a nature that is incompatible with the duties of a notary public.
+- Never have been convicted of a felony (unless civil rights have been restored) or of a lesser offense involving moral turpitude or an offense of a nature that is incompatible with the duties of a notary public.

 What is the process to become an Arizona notary?

 To become an Arizona notary public and receive an Arizona notary public commission, a notary applicant must:

 - Meet the eligibility requirements provided in the previous section.

 - Complete an online web-based application located on the Secretary of State’s website.
 (Print, sign, and have it notarized.)

 - Submit to the Secretary of State an original signed application, an original and notarized bond, and a $43 filing fee.
 (The applications created from the “web application” site are the only applications accepted, and the photocopies of the application and bond will not be accepted.)